Boynton Primary School

 Spelling: Spellings are sent home on a Monday to be learnt for a test on Friday.

-Our topic this term is...
+Our topic this term is World War II

 As always, if you have any resources, artefacts or knowledge that you feel you could share with us regarding our topic - then please let us know.

 Numeracy will address the specified curriculum for Year 5 and 6 children incorporating the units of number and place value, addition and subtraction, multiplication and division, fractions, measurements, geometry, statistics, algebra, ratio and proportion.
-All children will have maths intervention sessions and the Y6's will have booster sessions in preparation for their SATs.

 Music will see us continuing to develop our skills of the 5 strands of the 'Model Music Curriculum' which are: performing, listening, composing, the history of music and the inter-related dimensions or elements of music.
 This term will focus in particular on duration, pitch, structure and timbre as we explore both tuned and untuned percussion instruments in order to play and improvise chords and melodies.
 We will also continue to incorporate other musical cultures into our curriculum through our music appreciation assemblies so our pupils learn to respect and value music from all over the world.

-Our school themes this term are 'Confidence' and 'Independence' which will be incorporated into class discussions and provide children with an opportunity to discuss issues that are important to them.
+P.S.H.E over the course of the term will address issues around bullying – what it is; how it feels; why people bully; how we can prevent and respond to it; and how children can use their social, emotional and behavioural skills to tackle this crucial problem.
+Our school themes this term are 'Morals' and 'Cooperation' which will be incorporated into class discussions and provide children with an opportunity to discuss issues that are important to them.
 We will also reflect upon British Values and the 5 strands of democracy, rule of law, individual liberty, mutual respect and tolerance.

 At Boynton, we recognise the importance of promoting positive mental health and emotional wellbeing to our students and their families.
 We aim to create an open culture around the discussion of mental health and wellbeing and to empower our children be able to regulate their emotions.
 By implementing the Zones of Regulation curriculum we aim to teach our pupils to identify emotions in themselves and others and provide them with bank of strategies to help regulate their emotions and improve their wellbeing.